Manual for operating RoboDIMM

 to do in power-down cases is to release the RA and Dec clamps, restart the server and send a “stop robot”

 command.
-Then wait for the robot to say "telescope is parked" before parking it manually.
-Pointing will
+Then wait for the message of the robot "telescope is parked" before parking it manually.

-then have to be corrected because of the power down.
+The pointing then needs to be corrected because of the power down → ./robodimm –p and adjust the

 If the robot has not been shut down, it will start acting on the hardware again as soon as ./robodimm